 - Successfully defended national law firm against allegations that firm attorneys had obtained confirmation of a knowingly defective Chapter 11 bankruptcy plan.
 See In re High Voltage Eng'g Corp., 360 B.R.
 369 (D. Mass (Bank.)
 2007).

 Megan serves on the Board of Directors for the Transformative Culture Project, a non-profit organization empowering youth in Boston and across the Commonwealth of Massachusetts through education, employment, and opportunities for creative expression.
-Megan is also Vice President of the governing council of Faith Lutheran Church in Cambridge.

 During law school, Megan worked in the Mandel Legal Aid Clinic's juvenile justice program, where her team submitted a well-received amicus brief to the Illinois Supreme Court arguing a mandatory life sentence for a 15-year-old accessory to a gang-related double homicide was unconstitutional.
 See Illinois v.
 Miller, 781 N.E.2d 300 (Ill.
 2002).